headerphoto

 Where is the meeting point?

-We meet on Burgh Quay in Dublin 2 (between Hawkins Street and Tara Street, near the Spar shop).
+We meet on Burgh Quay in Dublin 2 (between Hawkins Street and Tara Street).
 You should turn up at approx. 9.45 am for a 10 o’clock departure.
 At busy times, tickets may be given out by the hike leader to ensure that participants reserve a bus place as they arrive.

 What do I need to bring on a hike?